mishaelaaa/SmartPot/README.md

     Bord - Arduino Uno
     Visual Studio / Arduino - Use Visual Studio for the project and Visual micro plugin - http://www.visualmicro.com/

-HowToBasic
+The idea :
 --------------

-Arduino is easy to use open source platform that can bring a lot of knowledge.

-The idea was we made it smart part of the house.
+    Real information about our flower, wherever we are.